This is the Archive Site for the Steel Valley Project from 1999 to 2010

 - biodiversity looked at through the habitats that the site supports (categorised by habitat plus landscape management regime).
 For sites which proved to be rich in species of plants, additional information was gathered to record the main plant species found across these special sites - see Biodiversity section.

-This website aims to keep the local community informed about:
+This original website aimed to keep the local community informed about:

 - the potential that exists in green spaces for improving aspects of people's lives in their local community through: